-Commissioner of Political Practices Dismisses Complaint Against Bozeman: For all documents including the Commissioner of Political Practices decision dismissing the Roger Koopman campaign practices complaint as well as the City's response to the complaint in Gallatin County District Court
+District Court Judge Gilbert dismisses complaint against the City, supporting the previous decisions of both the Commissioner of Political Practices and Bozeman Board of Ethics: For all documents including the Commissioner of Political Practices decision dismissing the Roger Koopman campaign practices complaint as well as the City's response to the complaint in Gallatin County District Court, Board of Ethics decision, and District Court Decision.

 To Bozeman Residents: